mthbernardes/lamb-plate/README.md

 that AWS uses to run Lambda functions.
 If you're unfamiliar with these ideas, consider them required reading.

 When you run `lein repl`, you will be loaded into the `user` namespace by default.
-This namespace is augmented by the `dev/user.clj` file, which you can edit to create more development functions for yourself _(note this file is only loaded in development)_.
-This file is where you can set up your test system, including stubbing out an event map to be passed into the Lambda function.
+This namespace is augmented by the `dev/user.clj` file, which contains all sorts of helpers and stubs useful at development time _(this file isn't loaded in production)_.

 The `user/reset` function is the bread and butter of the reloaded workflow, and is included in the `dev/user.clj` file.
 When invoked at the repl, it will: